CharlieDigital/dn7-source-generators/README.md

 </Project>
 ```

-> 💡 Note that while the documentation mentions that the project needs to target `netstandard2.0`, it means that .NET 5 and above target will work.
+> 💡 Note that [while the documentation mentions](https://learn.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/source-generators-overview#get-started-with-source-generators) that the project needs to target `netstandard2.0`, it means that any .NET 5 and above target will also work.

 We need to add two references: